Dugongue/MathProofs/README.md

 BentDesignRank.lean - A refutation of Hyun, Kwon, Wang, and Wu’s (2026) Open Problem 7: “Do the designs D_{g,h} and TD_h in Theorem 10 always have equal binary ranks?”; here an explicit eight-variable counterexample is formally verified in Lean, satisfying every bent-function and duality hypothesis, with binary ranks 29 and 30 respectively.

+MetricRegularBent.lean - An affirmative answer to Meidl, Polujan, and Pott’s (2023) Question 5.16: “Can the set C_F for some (n,m)-bent function F be metrically regular?”
+Here the code C_q = RM(4,1) + ⟨q⟩ for q = x₁x₂ + x₃x₄ is formally proved equal to its double metric complement.
+The formalization also verifies that q is extendable by exhibiting g such that q, g, and q + g are all bent.
+This establishes the requested existence for an extendable (4,1)-bent function; literature priority remains unverified.

 DMT17.lean - An affirmative answer to Ding, Munemasa, and Tonchev’s (2019) Conjecture 17: “For each fixed admissible output dimension, does the number of inequivalent codes obtained from vectorial bent functions grow exponentially, with the proportion admitting a two-transitive automorphism group tending to zero?”
 Here both assertions are formally proved, with the stronger conclusion that even the proportion admitting a transitive automorphism group tends to zero, and quantitative bounds uniform across all admissible output dimensions.

 TIEqTISp.lean - A partial answer to Chen, Grochow, Qiao, Tang, and Zhang (2024)'s Open Question 8: "Which, if any, of TI_O, TI_U, TI_Sp are equal to TI?"; here it is proved that TI = TI_Sp.